RavinSG/obsidian-cyber/Technical controls.md

 **Technical controls** consist of solutions such as firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS), antivirus (AV) products, encryption, etc. Technical controls can be used in a number of ways to meet organisational goals and objectives.
+They also *enforce confidentiality, integrity, and availability in the digital space*.

 Examples of technical controls: